Rab Noakes continues to be an unstoppable force to be reckoned with in the world of music in Scotland and beyond.

-The 40th anniversary of Red Pump Special was issued, along with Demos and Rarities Vol.2 – adventures with Gerry Rafferty.
-The EP Reunited, a performance-based clutch of songs with Barbara Dickson, is also now available.
+The 40th anniversary of ‘Red Pump Special’ was issued, along with ‘Demos and Rarities Vol2 – adventures with Gerry Rafferty’.
+The EP ‘Reunited’, a performance-based clutch of songs with Barbara Dickson, is also available.

-So, 2014 was busy and productive for Rab.
-A sold-out January concert at Glasgow’s Celtic Connections featured the whole of the 1974 album Red Pump Special in the first half followed by selections from his newer songs in the second.
-This show was also delivered in a more stripped-down version in June.
+Back in 2014 Rab was busy and productive.
+A sold-out January concert at Glasgow’s Celtic Connections featured the whole of the 1974 album ‘Red Pump Special’ in the first half followed by selections from his newer songs in the second.
+This show was also delivered in a more stripped-down version in June that year.

 2014 contained many Rab solo shows and a couple with harmonica-ace and occasional collaborator Fraser Speirs.

-Not to mention the creative collaborations.
-These include the Reunited tour with Barbara Dickson.
-He has also been touring with acclaimed Gaelic singer Kathleen MacInnes with a variation on their Love, Ballads and Murder show.
+Not to mention the other creative collaborations.
+These include the ‘Reunited’ tour with Barbara Dickson.
+He has also been touring with acclaimed Gaelic singer Kathleen MacInnes with a variation on their ‘Love, Ballads and Murder’ show.

-In January 2015 Rab played a significant guest role in the prestigious opening concert at Celtic Connections, an orchestration of Martyn Bennett’s acclaimed Grit album by Greg Lawson.
+In January 2015 Rab played a significant guest role in the prestigious Opening Concert at Celtic Connections, an orchestration of Martyn Bennett’s acclaimed ‘Grit’ album by Greg Lawson.

 Rab is hard to pin down in terms of influences.
 He is an accomplished songwriter whose songs reflect his lifelong interest in the popular song, in folk song and in songwriting.
 Alongside his acclaimed performance skills as applied to his own compositions his celebrated interpretations feature songs from sources as diverse as Elizabeth Cotten to Beck Hansen.

 His professional life embraces such activities as media production.
 Rab is also elected to the Executive Committee of the Musicians’ Union so, at times, he’ll be representing the MU membership somewhere in the world.